famoser/agnes/README.md

 releases safely to various environments, and allows to perform other common tasks.

+there is also a UI available at [famoser/agnes-ui](https://github.com/famoser/agnes-ui).

 ## commands

 `php bin/agnes release v1.0 master` creates the release `v1.0` from the latest master